 How do I access information about my client’s case so that I may better assist them?

 Lawyers may receive the information directly from the student.
-If a lawyer wishes to receive information from the university, the student is often required to fill out a release of information.
-Prior to formal conduct proceedings before the Chancellor’s Committee on Student Conduct, staff will give copies of all the information that will be used by the Committee in the proceedings to the charged student, if requested.
+If a lawyer wishes to receive information from the university, the student is often required to fill out a release of information form.
+Prior to formal conduct proceedings before the Student Conduct Committee, staff will give copies of all the information that will be used by the Committee in the proceedings to the accused student, if requested.

 Who do I talk to if I have questions about the case?

-Lawyers may contact staff in the Title IX Office at 816-235-6910.
+Lawyers may contact the Director of Student Conduct and Civility.
 Staff are available to assist lawyers in helping them prepare for the disciplinary proceedings of the charged student.
-If an attorney’s questions relate to specifics of the incident involving a student, staff will require that the charged student sign a release.
+If an attorney’s questions relate to specifics of the incident involving a student, staff will require that the charged student sign an information release form.
 Otherwise, the staff will only be able to accommodate general questions about the disciplinary process.

 What if the student is facing criminal charges?